 The decision to opt for pay-per-click advertising (known as PPC ads in the marketing industry) is often one that most law firms are presented with at one point or another.
 PPC ads can contribute greatly to your firm’s overall marketing plan, but there’s no denying that they aren’t always the answer – and certainly aren’t the end-all-be-all – for every firm’s digital portfolio.
+At Black fin we recommend paid ads through our partner Juris Digital.

 So, when exactly should a law firm start to consider paying for PPC advertising?